harness/developer-hub/docs/platform/variables-and-expressions/harness-variables.md

 #### Use FQNs

-The format and length of an expression's Fully-Qualified Name (FQN) depends on the type of entity the expression is referencing and where it is located.
+The format and length of an expression's Fully Qualified Name (FQN) depends on the type of entity the expression is referencing and where it is located.

 Some expressions have short FQNs, such as `<+account.name>`, which references your Harness account name, or `<+variable.account.accountVariableName>`, which references a [custom account variable](./add-a-variable.md).
 In contrast, expression referencing specific settings embedded a pipeline's YAML can have much longer FQNs, like this expression for a service variable in a CD stage: `<+pipeline.stages.stageID.spec.serviceConfig.serviceDefinition.spec.variables.serviceVariableName>`.